Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 1.1 - Pre-Flight Checklist/README.md

 Navigate to your own repository on the URL https://github.com/Microsoft-Bootcamp/attendee-copilot-[yourhandle].

 - Locate the `Code` tab near the top menu.
-- Click the green `Code` button, then click on `Codespaces`, click the "..." and choose `"New with options"`.
+- Click the green `Code` button, then click on `Codespaces`, click the 3 ellipses, "...", and choose `"New with options"`.

 - Keep the defaults, but change the machine type to `4-core` and click `Create Codespace`.